zanbowie138/manga-translator-cli/README.md

 - `--conf-threshold`: Confidence threshold for bubble detection (0-1, default: 0.25)
 - `--iou-threshold`: IoU threshold for NMS (0-1, default: 0.45)
 - `--font`: Path to font file for translated text
-- `--device`: Device for OCR and translation (cpu or cuda, default: cpu).
+- `--device`: Device for OCR and translation (cpu or cuda, default: auto-detect, uses cuda if available).
 Controls which device is used for both text extraction and translation.
 - `--save-all`: Save all intermediate outputs
 - `--save-speech-bubbles`: Save annotated detection images
 - `--save-bubble-interiors`: Save bubble interior visualizations